 Scared: It may take time for them to feel your home is a safe place.

 If you cannot handle these emotions, it is okay to seek help.
-School guidance counselors may be able to help or provide options in the community.
+School guidance counselors or healthcare providers may be able to help or provide options in the community.

 Insurance and Medical Coverage